100thCoin/AccuracyCoin/README.md

   1: Sprite Zero Hits should be working.
   2: Sprite Zero hits shouldn't occur if sprite zero isn't overlapping a solid pixel.
   3: The background shift registers should not be clocked during H-Blank or F-Blank.
 After re-enabling rendering, a sprite zero hit should be able to occur entirely on stale background shift register data.
-  4: The sprite shifters should treat all sprites X positions as 0 if rendering was disabled on dot 339.
+  4: The sprite shifters should treat all sprites X positions as 0 if rendering has already been disabled and remains that way during dot 339.

 ### BG Serial In
   1: Sprite zero hits should not occur when the nametable is entirely blank.